MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 ms.author: painbar
 ms.topic: conceptual
 ms.custom:
-ms.date: 08/23/2024
+ms.date: 08/28/2024
 ---

 # Workspace identity

 A Fabric workspace identity is an automatically managed service principal that can be associated with a Fabric workspace.
 Fabric workspaces with a workspace identity can securely read or write to firewall-enabled Azure Data Lake Storage Gen2 accounts through [trusted workspace access](../security/security-trusted-workspace-access.md) for OneLake shortcuts.
 Fabric items can use the identity when connecting to resources that support Microsoft Entra authentication.
 Fabric uses workspace identities to obtain Microsoft Entra tokens without the customer having to manage any credentials.

-Workspace identities can be created in the workspace settings of workspaces that are associated with a Fabric capacity.
+Workspace identities can be created in the workspace settings of any workspace except My workspaces.
 A workspace identity is automatically assigned the workspace contributor role and has access to workspace items.

 When you create a workspace identity, Fabric creates a service principal in Microsoft Entra ID to represent the identity.
 An accompanying app registration is also created.
 Fabric automatically manages the credentials associated with workspace identities, thereby preventing credential leaks and downtime due to improper credential handling.